vncoelho/vncoelho.github.io/_pages/about.md

     alt: "archive layout example"
 toc: true
 ---
-> Engineering and Computer Science Researcher engaged in scientific, industrial and socials causes, contributor of several open-source and industrial projects.
+> Engineering and Computer Science Researcher engaged in scientific, industrial and socials causes, contributor of open-source and industrial projects.

 ## Short-Bio